 Still, outwardly, both diplomatic and commercial relations between the Gulf states and Iran are relatively normal.
-Several of the Gulf states, particularly Kuwait, Bahrain, and UAE, have excess oil refining capacity and some refiners, particularly in UAE and Bahrain, may still be selling gasoline to Iran, while others, such as those in Kuwait, reportedly have ended the supplies.
-Seeking to avoid further tensions with Iran, the GCC leaders invited Ahmadinejad to the December 2007 summit of the GCC leaders in Doha, Qatar, marking the first time an Iranian president had been invited since the GCC was formed in 1981.
-He has not been invited to subsequent GCC summits, including the December 2010 GCC summit in UAE.
+Several of the Gulf states, particularly Kuwait, Bahrain, and UAE, have excess oil refining capacity and some refiners, particularly in UAE and Bahrain, may still be selling gasoline to Iran.

-- Saudi Arabia.
+• Saudi Arabia.
 Many observers closely watch the relationship between Iran and Saudi Arabia because of Saudi alarm over the establishment of a pro-Iranian government in Iraq and Iran's nuclear program.
 Saudi Arabia sees itself as leader of the Sunni Muslim world and views Shiite Muslims, including those in eastern Saudi Arabia, as heretical and disloyal.
 Concerns about Iranian influence in the Gulf were a major factor in the military intervention by Saudi Arabia (joined by UAE) on behalf of the Bahraini government in March 2011.
-The Saudis blame Iran for disruptive and sometimes violent demonstrations at annual Hajj pilgrimages in Mecca in the 1980s and 1990s, and for supporting a pro-Iranian movement in the Kingdom, Saudi Hezbollah, that the Saudis hold responsible for the June 25, 1996, Khobar Towers housing complex bombing, which killed 19 U.S. airmen.
-Still, after restoring relations in December 1991 (after a four-year break), Saudi-Iran ties progressed to high-level contacts during Khatemi's presidency, including Khatemi visits in 1999 and 2002.
-Ahmadinejad has visited on several occasions. - United Arab Emirates (UAE) concerns about Iran never fully recovered from the April 1992 Iranian expulsion of UAE security forces from the Persian Gulf island of Abu Musa, which it and the UAE shared under a 1971 bilateral agreement.
-(In 1971, Iran, then ruled by the U.S.-backed Shah, seized two other islands, Greater and Lesser Tunb, from the emirate of Ras al-Khaymah, as well as part of Abu Musa from the emirate of Sharjah.)
-In general, the UAE (particularly the federation capital, Abu Dhabi), backs U.S. efforts to dissuade Iran from
+The Saudis blame Iran for disruptive and sometimes violent demonstrations at annual Hajj pilgrimages in Mecca in the 1980s and 1990s, and for supporting a pro-Iranian movement in the Kingdom, Saudi Hezbollah, that the Saudis hold responsible for the June 25, 1996, Khobar Towers housing complex bombing, which killed 19 U.S. airmen.41 Still, after restoring relations in December 1991 (after a four-year break), Saudi-Iran ties progressed to high-level contacts during Khatemi's presidency, including Khatemi visits in 1999 and 2002.
+Ahmadinejad has visited on several occasions.